 So, you’ll want to reverse engineer that to figure out how much you need.
 I’d wager on 100 ml of gravy per person.
 That means, this method will supply about five people with gravy.

-Keep some extra stock nearby to thin out the gravy as needed.
+Keep some extra stock nearby so you can thin out the gravy as needed.
 If you are using store-bought stock instead of homemade, avoid the cubes and go straight for the good stuff.
 “Better than Bouillon” really is what it says it is.
 It’s mostly just really concentrated meat stock (which is why it’s more expensive than cubes) but it’s WORTH IT!